olillin/gamma-docs/README.md

 provide their users with the ability to login with Gamma and/or to fetch data from the Gamma API.

-It was written by Cal (Oliver Lindell) to demistify how to use and integrate with Gamma after painstakingly figuring out how to do so without proper documentation.
+It was written by Cal to demistify how to use and integrate with Gamma after painstakingly figuring out how to do so without proper documentation.

 > [!WARNING]
 > As I (Cal) am not a Gamma administrator I have limited ability to test and
-> document these features of Gamma.
-This documentation may therefore be limited
+> document the features of Gamma.
+Parts of the documentation may therefore be
-> or inaccurate.
+> limited or inaccurate.

 ### Contributing